notsopreety/DiscordPortfolio/README.md

 A modern, interactive portfolio website that integrates with Discord's Rich Presence to showcase your real-time status, Spotify activity, and connected social accounts.
 Built with React, TypeScript, and Vite.

+_Note: This Repo is maintained with the help of AI.
+However UI/UX design and integrations are mine._

 ## ✨ Features